by Cat, October 2013

 - good quality cheesecloth and string or rubber band

 * Note using whey leaves a white-powder at the top of the fermented product, so I prefer to use liquid from a previous batch.
 If you use liquid whey, here’s how to make it: drain yogurt or kefir through cheesecloth at room temperature overnight, collecting the liquid whey that drips out.
 Save the thickened yogurt/kefir to use like cream cheese.
 See also Yogurt & Liquid Whey (for Lacto-Fermentation).

 - Cranberries (or other berries): Wash and pick through berries to remove soft or otherwise flawed berries.
 Chop in food processor or a bit at a time in a blender on the lowest speed.

-- Dissolve the salt in 1/2 cup water/juice; add sugar/honey, and stir to combine.
-Add to fruit/nut mix with spices and whey.
+- Dissolve the salt in ½ cup water/juice; add sugar/honey, and stir to combine.
+Add to fruit/nut mix with spices and starter culture/whey.

-- Scoop into one half-gallon, or two quart-size wide-mouth mason jar(s) and press down to release juices from the fruit, and to compact the mix below the surface of the liquid.
+- Scoop into one sterilized quart, or two pint-size wide-mouth mason jar(s) and press down to release juices from the fruit, and to compact the mix below the surface of the liquid.
 Add more filtered water as needed to ensure the solids are covered.
 Cat’s note: I prefer to use a single quart jar for the fermentation process, then transfer contents to two ping-size jars for storage.

 - Optional: Weight solids with another jar of water/brine that will fit inside the bigger jar but still stick up above the rim of the bigger jar so you can remove it easily.

-- Cover jar(s) with good quality cheesecloth and secure with a rubber band; let rest on counter at room temperature (70 F is optimal; if cooler than that, it will just take a bit longer to ferment).
+- Cover jar(s) with good quality cheesecloth and secure with a rubber band; let rest on counter at room temperature (70° F is optimal; if cooler than that, it will just take a bit longer to ferment).
 Shake and/or stir daily, then press-down below top of liquids, and check taste after 48 hours.
 It should be tart and slightly sweet, with only a minimal salty taste.
 Continue to ferment longer if necessary.

-- When ready, if you used a half-gallon jar, transfer relish to two quart jars.
+- When ready, if you used a quart jar, transfer relish to two pint jars.
 Screw on lids and transfer to refrigerator (or other cold storage) where it will continue to ferment, albeit more slowly.

 - It will keep up to 3 months, refrigerated.
 After removing some for use, press the remainder down again and add more water if necessary to ensure the surface of the solids are below the liquid surface.